raza1315/jenkins/README.md

 ```sh
 docker-compose logs -f
 ```
-Your app should now be running and automatically redeployed on GitHub pushes!
+Your app should now be running and automatically redeployed on github pushes!